mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

   Router            | Router used by the service Connections       | Current connection count
   Total Connections | Total connection count
-  Servers           | Servers that the service uses
+  Targets           | Targets that the service uses
 ```

 ### list listeners